-Personal injury protection, aka PIP coverage, is a type of auto insurance that can be super helpful if you get into an accident.
-That’s because PIP insurance can pay your medical bills, no matter who was at fault in an accident, and cover your lost wages.
-Sometimes, it even covers other expenses, such as household help or childcare.
-In short, PIP coverage has the power to save you from major financial losses.
-But is it right for you?
+Personal injury protection, aka PIP coverage, is a type of auto insurance that can help cover certain costs if you get into an accident.
+PIP insurance can pay your medical bills, no matter who was at fault in an accident, as well as cover your lost wages.
+Sometimes, it even covers other expenses, such as household help or child care.

 Compare Car Insurance Quotes with PIP Coverage

-In an at-fault state, PIP auto insurance will generally kick in when you’re at fault in an accident and you or your passenger(s) are hurt.
-Your PIP coverage may pay for your health insurance deductible, for medical costs that aren’t covered by health insurance, for lost wages and other damages.
+In an at-fault state, PIP auto insurance will generally kick in when you’re at fault in an auto accident and you or your passenger(s) are hurt.
+Your PIP coverage may pay for your health insurance deductible, medical costs that aren’t covered by health insurance, lost income, and other damages.

-- A percentage of your medical bills, up to a certain dollar amount
+- A percentage of your medical bills, up to your policy limits

-- A percentage of your lost wages, up to a certain dollar amount
+- A percentage of your lost wages, up to your policy limits

 - Mileage to go to medical appointments

-What is the Difference Between PIP and Medical Payments?
+What is the Difference Between PIP and Medical Payments Coverage?

-Both personal injury protection (PIP) coverage and medical payments (MedPay) cover medical bills, no matter who’s at fault.
+Both personal injury protection coverage (PIP) and medical payments coverage (MedPay) cover medical bills after a car accident with another motorist, no matter who’s at fault.
 So what’s the difference between them?
 And do you really need both?
-Here’s a quick comparison.
+Here’s a quick comparison:

-- MedPay is optional in most states.
+- MedPay is optional in most states and only required in two states.
 PIP is standard or required in 17 states and Puerto Rico.

 - MedPay usually has a limit of $10,000 or less.
 The minimum limit for PIP varies dramatically by state, up to a high of $50,000 per person in New York (or unlimited in Michigan).